-Chin surgery can be performed as a standalone procedure or in combination with other techniques, such as jaw surgery or rhinoplasty nose surgery, to achieve the optimal outcome.
+Chin surgery can be performed as a standalone procedure or in combination with other techniques, such as jaw surgery or nose surgery, to achieve the optimal outcome.
 If your chin concerns are related to a birth defect or disorder, Dr. Payne will review his recommended approach during your first appointment.
-Two of the most common methods for cosmetic chin surgery are sliding genioplasty and chin implants.
+Two of the most common methods of cosmetic chin surgery include sliding genioplasty and chin implants.

-Chin implants can be a great option for patients who want chin advancement of less than seven to nine millimeters.
+Chin implants can be a great option for patients who want to advance the chin forward less than seven millimeters.
 The incision is made under the chin to reduce the risk of complications, and most patients heal very well and find the scar to be quite unnoticeable.
 The chin implants used are two-piece contoured appliances that are held in place using two to four screws that are attached to the jawbone.
 While some physicians complete chin implant surgery in their offices, Dr. Payne performs this procedure in a surgical suite or hospital environment to provide the safest experience possible.